 - Disinfected water is in compliance with Australian drinking water guidelines but the treatment process is slightly different from other drinking water.

 GWMWater is a water supplier within the terms of the Safe Drinking Water Act 2003, which provides a legislative framework for assuring drinking water quality in Victoria.
-Check the table below to see if your water is safe to drink.
+Click on your town in the table below to see if your water is safe to drink and view other information relating to your town.

 Drinking water quality test results